ketaro-m/SeamCarving/README.md

 <img width="600" alt="fig2.png" src="https://github.com/ketaro-m/SeamCarving/blob/master/fig/fig2.png">
 (Top: Not selecting any region, Buttom: Selecting people to protect)
 <br />
-You can save it from File->Save tab at the top of the image window.
+You can save it from "File->Save" tab at the top of the image window.

 ## Demo mode